syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ![Week Number Appearance in Flutter Calendar](images\getting-started\flutter-calendar-week-number-appearance.png)

-You can get the complete getting started sample from [here](https://github.com/SyncfusionExamples/flutter-calendar).
+Get the complete "getting started" sample from [here](https://github.com/SyncfusionExamples/flutter-calendar).

 ## See also